 In some cases we may offer Canadian diamonds if an Australian alternative is not available.
 If this is the case we will discuss with you the ethical arguments each way so you can make an informed decision.

 For investment purposes they must be viewed differently now and in the future.
-Manufacturing processes may become faster which could affect their value, however a cultured diamonds may be a more sensible choice for your family especially when you consider not even a jeweller can tell the difference.
+Manufacturing processes continuously improve which brings prices down over time, the opposite to what normally happens with mined diamond values.
+However they are already available at a much cheaper price than mined diamonds which might be a very important consideration, especially when not even a jeweller can tell the difference.

 We love cultured diamonds for their beauty, affordability and environmental credentials.